OVERVIEW: The Thiel Foundation supports science and technology, mimetic theory across social sciences, and new inventions in the Bay Area and beyond.

 IP TAKE: A mainstay of Thiel's philanthropy is its Thiel Fellowship, which is a two-year program for young people who drop out of school to build new things.
 Many of these fellowships have gone to Bay Area youth.

 PROFILE: The Thiel Foundation is a science and technology funder that supports many Bay Area nonprofits.
-After attending Stanford for undergrad and law school, the German-born Thiel served as an appeals court clerk and a derivative trader for Credit Suisse before founding Thiel Capital Management and cofounding PayPal.
+After attending Stanford for undergrad and law school, the German-born Peter Thiel served as an appeals court clerk and a derivative trader for Credit Suisse before founding Thiel Capital Management and co-founding PayPal.
 PayPal eventually went public and was later sold to eBay, making Thiel's shares worth roughly $55 million.
 Thiel used part of this fortune to found Clarium Capital, a global macro hedge fund.
 Some of Thiel's philanthropy is done through the Thiel Foundation, which supports science and technology, mimetic theory across social sciences, and new inventions.